Table of Contents

 Before we begin the review, what exactly is kojic acid?

-It was first discovered in Japan back in 1907, when it was extracted from a strain of fungus known as Aspergillus oryzae which grows on steamed rice.
-Scientists found out that the extraction inhibited overproduction of melanin, the pigment responsible for your eye, hair and skin color.
-Overproduction of melanin is what causes the darkness in skin, and the amino acid called tyrosine is what encourages the presence of melanin.
-Kojic acid actually stops the tyrosine from functioning, thus acting as an effective brightening and lightening agent for whitening beauty products.
+It was first discovered in Japan back in 1907 when it was extracted from a strain of fungus known as Aspergillus oryzae which grows on steamed rice.
+Scientists found out that the extraction inhibited the overproduction of melanin, the pigment responsible for your eye, hair, and skin color.
+The overproduction of melanin is what causes darkness in the skin, and the amino acid called tyrosine is what encourages the presence of melanin.
+Kojic acid actually stops tyrosine from functioning, thus acting as an effective brightening and lightening agent for whitening beauty products.

 So… Why is it called kojic acid?